jenstornell/php-components/readme.md

 ## The use of global variable

-Global variables are considered to be bad practise and this repo uses a global variable.
-That's because of that we don't want to send the controller arguments every time with the `render()` function.
+Global variables are considered to be bad practise, but this repo uses a global variable.
+That's because that we don't want to send the controller arguments every time with the `render()` function.

 ## Requirements